-NCUA approved 22 mergers in September 2018, an increase from the 16 approved in the prior month.
-The combined assets of the merged credit unions was $288 million, which compares to $1.4 billion in the previous month and $392 million one year earlier.
+NCUA approved 53 mergers in the fourth quarter of 2018, an increase from the 52 in the prior quarter.
+The combined assets of merged credit unions was $1.5 billion, as compared to the $2.1 billion in the prior quarter and $1 billion in the same quarter one year earlier.

-The mean and median assets of the merged credit unions was $13.1 million and $5.3 million, respectively
+The mean and median assets of merged credit unions was $29 million and $9 million, respectively.

-The median size of acquiring credit unions was $256 million.
-There were five credit union acquirers with assets exceeding $2 billion, the largest of which was Randolph-Brooks at $8.8 billion in assets.
+The median size of acquiring credit unions in Q4 was $280 million.
+There were three credit union acquirers with assets exceeding $2 billion, including the $24-billion PenFed, the largest CU involved in a merger.

-The other continuing credit unions with assets exceeding $1 billion were:
+The other continuing credit unions with assets exceeding $1 billion involved in mergers were:

 - American Heritage ($2.2 billion)

-The acquired credit unions on average represented 1% the of the assets of the acquiring credit unions.
+The acquired credit unions on average represent ed 2% the of the assets of the acquiring credit unions.

 There were two credit unions with less than $1 million in assets that were acquired.
-The smallest credit union is Holsey Temple in Philadelphia, which had just $28,000 in assets.
-It was acquired by the $2-billion American Heritage FCU, also in Philadelphia.
+The smallest credit union was Star Madison based Philadelphia, which had just $32,650 in assets.
+It was acquired by the $3.1 billion Summit Credit Union in Madison, Wis

 Reasons For Mergers

-When seeking regulatory approval credit unions are required to cite the reason for the merger.
-Of the 22 mergers in September, the following reasons were given:
+When seeking regulatory approval, credit unions are required to cite the reason for the merger.
+Of the 53 mergers in Q4, the following reasons were given: